sgonzalez/emergence-neuralnet/README.md

 The code for Emergence is hereby released under the GNU General Public License (GPL) v2.
 Specific terms are available in the ```LICENSE``` file.
 Essentially, Emergence cannot be used in commercial (i.e. paid) software, uses of Emergence must retain attribution, and modifications to Emergence must be re-released into open-source under the same license.
 If you would like to use emergence in a commercial software distribution, feel free to contact me at slgonzalez (at) me (dot) com.

 ### Example Application
+An example application has been included and fully configured for you to try out.

 ---------------------------------------

 ## Coordinator
 The coordinator (also called the command process) manages each child process and coordinates input/output funneling and network updates.
-Interprocess data communication is achieved through the use of ```/tmp``` files.
+Interprocess data communication is achieved through the use of ```/tmp``` files (most systems mount ```/tmp``` to RAM instead of disk).
 These files are managed by the coordinator.
 The coordinator uses a user specified file to store information, much like the feedforward child process has structure and weight files.
 The coordinator is capable of generating oscillatory inputs and propagating global inputs.

 ### XPC File Format
 Each data communication file uses the following format to communicate data: